withastro/starlight/.changeset/cool-days-look.md

 ---
-'@astrojs/starlight': patch
+'@astrojs/starlight': minor
 ---

-Make Starlight compaticle with server output mode.
+Makes Starlight compatible with [on-demand server rendering](https://docs.astro.build/en/guides/server-side-rendering/) (sometimes referred to as server-side rendering or SSR).

-Starlight pages are always prerendered, even when `output: 'server'`.
+Starlight pages are always prerendered, even when using `output: 'server'`.